FAQ

 The project’s perimeter air monitoring was focused on protecting public health.
 Perimeter air monitors were set to an internal threshold well below any health concern.
 If the internal threshold was triggered, additional actions were taken, such as water misting or odor suppressing foaming.

-What is used to control vapors and odors and what is in it?
+What was used to control vapors and odors?

 The foam used at the project site was RusFoam® OC AC645 manufactured by Atmos.
 It forms a barrier between constituents and the atmosphere and is applied either during or after active excavation to provide an immediate and effective barrier to vapors and help to minimize odors.
 Both are completely biodegradable.
 The formula has no inherent odor; however, a scent (such as wintergreen, cherry or vanilla) may be added.